 I recently worked with several students and a local National Weather Service Forecast Office on a large-scale, interdisciplinary project to determine how the general public receives and utilizes tornado and severe thunderstorm warnings.
 Respondents completed an online survey within 72 hours of a severe weather warning during the period April—August 2010.
 A conference preprint and the preliminary convective warning utilization study results are now available.

-Other recent research assesses the value of assimilating observations of soil temperature, soil moisture, and satellite-derived vegetation indexes in a land surface model.
+Other research efforts assess the value of assimilating observations of soil temperature, soil moisture, and satellite-derived vegetation indexes in a land surface model.
 Results show that the accuracy of surface energy fluxes deteriorates in the Noah land surface model with a more accurate specification of the initial land surface conditions.
 Using a wealth of unique surface observations, I devised an empirical latent heat flux scheme that improves short-term mesoscale forecasts.

 Consider becoming a volunteer observer for CoCoRaHS and work with others to measure precipitation across the nation.
 I am the CoCoRaHS coordinator for Buncombe and Henderson counties in North Carolina.